numpy/numpy/doc/source/user/install.rst

     sudo apt-get install libatlas3gf-sse2

+This package is not available on amd64 platforms.

-*NOTE*: if you build your own atlas, Intrepid changed its default fortran compiler to gfortran.
-So you should rebuild everything from scratch, including lapack, to use it on Intrepid.
+*NOTE*: Ubuntu changed its default fortran compiler from g77 in Hardy to gfortran in Intrepid.
+If you are building ATLAS from source and are upgrading from Hardy to Intrepid or later versions, you should rebuild everything from scratch, including lapack.

 Ubuntu 8.04 and lower
 ~~~~~~~~~~~~~~~~~~~~~